Easy Christmas Crafts: Folded Paper Circles Christmas Tree

 Easy Christmas Crafts: Folded Paper Circles Christmas Tree Materials and Tools:

-- Gold paper - I used vellum and metallic gold wrapping paper
+Topper paper - I used gold vellum and metallic gold wrapping paper

 Take a look at the simple materials and tools.